lnkuiper/supernatural-computing/docs/source/index.rst

     :width: 300px

 Additionally, the figure below shows the objective space colored by tour.
-As it can be observed pareto-optimal solutions can have different underlying tours.
+As it can be observed pareto-optimal solutions can have different underlying threadNum.
 Please also not that the point where no items are picked consists of two different solutions with a symmetric tour.
 Also, the Pareto front is non-convex.